- Reasons to consider small group coverage

-The maximum amount that an employer can reimburse via a QSEHRA is $4,950 for a single employee’s coverage, and $10,000 for family coverage (indexed in future years).
+The maximum amount that an employer can reimburse via a QSEHRA in 2018 is $5,050 for a single employee’s coverage, and $10,250 for family coverage (this is indexed annually; the 2018 limits are a little higher than the limits that applied in 2017).
 The limits are also prorated across the year, so an employee who is hired mid-year would only be eligible for a portion of the maximum annual reimbursement.

 If you want to create a particularly competitive benefits package as a means of attracting and retaining a top-notch workforce, a small-group plan will likely be a better option than a QSEHRA, as there’s currently no upper limit on how much an employer can contribute – tax-free – towards their employees’ group health insurance premiums.
-(This could change in 2020 if the Cadillac tax is implemented as currently scheduled; the AHCA would delay the Cadillac tax until 2026.)
+(This could change in 2022 if the Cadillac tax is implemented as currently scheduled).

-With average group premiums reaching more than $6,400 in 2016 for a single individual, and more than $18,000 for a family, employers who wish to cover the full cost of a robust health insurance plan for their employees will generally need to establish a group health insurance plan, as the QSEHRA limits aren’t enough to fully cover the cost of a robust plan in most areas.
+With average group premiums reaching nearly $6,700 in 2017 for a single individual, and more than $18,700 for a family, employers who wish to cover the full cost of a robust health insurance plan for their employees will generally need to establish a group health insurance plan, as the QSEHRA limits aren’t enough to fully cover the cost of a robust individual market plan in most areas.

 What if you have a very small business?